Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 More comprehensive solution for professionals, prevention organizations, and situations where multiple substance families need to be detected.

-Important: the choice of test depends on the molecules being targeted.
-A classic THC test can be useful for cannabis but is insufficient for PTC, Buddha Blue, or certain synthetic cannabinoids.
+Important: the choice of test depends on the molecules targeted.
+A classic THC test can be useful for cannabis but insufficient for PTC, Buddha Blue, or certain synthetic cannabinoids.

 Need a test adapted to new synthetic drugs?

-AMA Prevention supports parents, healthcare professionals, businesses, communities, schools, prevention organizations, and field workers in choosing reliable tests for new synthetic drugs.
+AMA Prévention supports parents, health professionals, businesses, communities, schools, prevention organizations, and field actors in choosing reliable tests for new synthetic drugs.

-FAQ — Buddha Blue, PTC, synthetic cannabinoids, and screening
+FAQ — Buddha Blue, PTC, synthetic cannabinoids, and detection

 Is Buddha Blue cannabis?

 No. Buddha Blue is generally associated with synthetic cannabinoids.
-These substances mimic some effects of THC, but they are not natural cannabis and can be much more potent and dangerous.
+These substances mimic some effects of THC but are not natural cannabis and can be much more potent and dangerous.

 What does PTC mean?

 PTC stands for “Pète Ton Crâne.”
-This street name generally refers to products containing synthetic cannabinoids, often consumed as e-liquid or vaped product.
+This street name generally refers to products containing synthetic cannabinoids, often consumed as e-liquids or vaping products.

 What are the risks of PTC or Buddha Blue?